 - LOOK AT YOUR SPACE THROUGH SOMEONE ELSE’S EYES

 Schedule frequent meetings at your workspace, whether that’s a home office, a rented space, or a workshop.
 Knowing that you’ll have regular visitors will force you to keep it orderly.
 When we’re the only one using our space, we have a tendency to become “blind” to dirt and clutter that might accumulate over time.
 But as soon as someone else comes by, we suddenly see what’s overflowing or out of place.
 Use this fact to your advantage by regularly inviting clients and colleagues to meet with you at your workspace—the pressure to have a clean, hospitable space will compel you to keep things organized.
+There are various solutions to organising your space such as, the Neumann Smiths Architecture company who deals successfully in interior design if you're occupying a large space, this may be the solution for you.

 - TRY OUT THE KONMARI METHOD